|My Favourite Planet > English > Middle East > Turkey > Pergamon > |

 Now in the Pergamon Museum, Berlin (see photo below).

-Although none of the works of Sosos have yet been identified, Roman imitations of his asarotos oikos, usually known as "the unswept room", still exist.
+Although none of the works of Sosos have yet been identified, Roman imitations of his "asarotos oikos" (unswept house; literally, The house that has no sweeping), usually known as "the unswept room", still exist.

 The reconstructed floor mosaic from the "Northwest Room"